trekhleb/links-detector/articles/printed_links_detection/printed_links_detection.md

 5. We need to point the model to a proper **labels map**.
 6. Lastly, we need to pint the model to the **train and test datasets**.

-All these changes may be done manually directly in `cache/datasets/ssd_mobilenet_v2_fpnlite_640x640_coco17_tpu-8/pipeline.config` file.
+All these changes may be done manually directly in `pipeline.config` file.
 But we may also do them through code:

 ```python
 import tensorflow as tf